Research

 Works in progress

-‘Conceptual Agency’.
+‘Conceptual Alienation’.

 Abstract: It is a basic feature of our epistemic and discursive lives that we do not always choose the concepts with which we describe the world.
 I did not, for instance, choose to describe the world in terms of democracy, consumerism, and scientific consensus any more than a Medieval pauper would have chosen to describe it in terms of heresy, salvation, and piety.
 Rather, I inherited my concepts from the particular cultural formation in which I find myself just as the pauper inherited hers.
 However, since the intentional actions that agents can perform depend, as Anscombe famously puts it, on their being recognised “under some description”, this means that our possibilities for intentional action depend on the possibilities of description our conceptual repertoires make available to us, possibilities in large part beyond our control.
 That what we can intentionally do is so constrained duly suggests that we are in some sense unfree.